p-vdp/arcgis_auto_buffer_and_backup/README.md

 auto_buffer_arcgis

 Python app that uses the ArcGIS Online REST API to automatically buffer Survey123 and Collecor entries when called by web hook.
 Flask app not included.
-It also logs any changes to the geodatabase.
+It also logs any changes to the geodatabase to a Google Sheet.

 I created a flask app to run this program whenever any HTML request is sent to example.com/run.